Rainbow metallics reign supreme at Burberry show

-LONDON Designer Christopher Bailey sent his models down the runway in an explosion of rainbow-colored metallic trench coats as part of his latest spring/summer collection for Burberry.
+LONDON, Sept 17 Designer Christopher Bailey sent his models down the runway in an explosion of rainbow-coloured metallic trench coats as part of his latest spring/summer collection for Burberry.

 Models strode the catwalk in corsets, pencil skirts and sleek silk dresses in raspberry pinks, emerald greens and sapphire blues, laced with a metallic edge.